samsquire/ideas4/README.md

 # 86. Dream browser

-Like my idea for [Instanceable Wiki](https://github.com/samsquire/ideas2#36-instanceable-wiki) I like how browsers allow you to surf into an app without an install.
+Similar to my idea for an [Instanceable Wiki](https://github.com/samsquire/ideas2#36-instanceable-wiki) I like how browsers allow you to surf into an app without an install.

 Features I think browsers should have: